Acromioclavicular injury

 Acromioclavicular joint injuries are common and often seen after contact sports and accidents.
 The acromioclavicular joint is located at the top of the shoulder where the acromion process and the clavicle meet to form a joint.
 Torn ligaments lead to acromioclavicular joint sprains and separations.

-Common symptoms reported by people with acromioclavicular injury
+Top 5 symptoms reported by people with acromioclavicular injury*

-Treatments taken by people with acromioclavicular injury
+Top treatments taken by people for acromioclavicular injury*

 Let’s build this page together!
 When you share what it’s like to have acromioclavicular injury through your profile, those stories and data appear here too.